 Few scientists today would deem strange mixtures like ox-horses and ox-donkeys possible.
-But for centuries scholars did claim that they were, that is, they said hybrids can be produced from cattle crossed with equids.
+But for centuries scholars did claim just that, that is, they said hybrids can be produced from cattle crossed with equids.
 And indeed, some asserted that they themselves had seen creatures of this sort.
-Such animals are known by various names, but perhaps the most common is jumart.
+Such animals are known by various names (see list at the bottom of this page), but perhaps the most common is jumart.

-The story of the jumart begins in the 16th century and continues to the present day.
-In his Historiae Animalium (Liber I, De Quadrupedibus viviparis, 1551, p.
-19) Conrad Gesner, the founder of modern zoology, writes,
+The scientific story of the jumart begins in the 16th century with Conrad Gesner, the founder of modern zoology, who, in his Historiae Animalium (Liber I, De Quadrupedibus viviparis, 1551, p.
+19), writes,

-In the same place, he says that he has
+In the same place, he mentions a cow-horse hybrid, saying that he has

 Gesner, who was Swiss himself, was a professor at the Carolinum, the precursor of the University of Zürich.
-He later (1551, p.
-106) refers to the same event:
+He later refers to the same event (Gesner 1551, p.
+106):

 One source of this information was likely the physician Jakob Ruf (1505-1558), who, according to his German Wikipedia biography, lived as a young man in a cloister at Chur up to the time of the Reformation in 1526, but later lived in Zurich, where he became the leading surgeon of the city.
 In his De conceptu, et generatione hominis, he mentions this same birth (Ruf 1587, p.
 48), and gives a brief description:

 Julius Caesar Scaliger , a scholar of the same era as Gesner and Ruf, called a hybrid of this type a “hinnulus.”
 He said (Scaliger 1612, p.
 650; see also p.
 349) it

 The Gabali and Arverni were two ethnic groups native to France.
 The former lived in the southeastern region of Aquitaine, the latter, in the Auvergne in central France.